 Phishing emails are designed to deceive you into:

-- Clicking a link and entering personal details like your Ryerson username and password;
+- Clicking a link and entering personal details like your TMU username and password;

 - Giving away personal details like your credit card or bank account numbers;